twsla

 Count the number of logs.

-Count logs for each specified period
+Count logs for each specified period.

 Number of occurrences of items extracted from the log.

-Count normalized logs by pattern
+Count normalized logs by pattern:

 $twsla count -e normalize

-Count word in logs.
+Count words in logs:

 $twsla count -e word